 6LoWPAN CmdCls: 6LoWPAN Command Class identifier.
-This field MUST carry the value 0x4F [$\underline{G.9959}$].
-The value specifies that the following bits are a 6LoWPAN encapsulated datagram.
+This field MUST carry the value 0x4F [G.9959].
+The value is assigned by the ITU-T and specifies that the following bits are a 6LoWPAN encapsulated datagram.
 6LoWPAN protocols MUST ignore the G.9959 frame if the 6LoWPAN Command Class identifier deviates from 0x4F.